fauxtix/MauiHealthCare/FraminghamRiskScore/README.md

 >The results: 82% of patients had low risk (10% or less CHD risk at 10 years).
 16% had intermediate risk (10-20%).
 3% had high risk (20% or more).

->High risk was most commonly found in patients with advanced age and was more common in men than women.[medical citation needed]
+>High risk was most commonly found in patients with advanced age and was more common in men than women.

 ## Scoring